ibm-cloud-docs/natural-language-understanding/relations-v2.md

 {:swift: .ph data-hd-programlang='swift'}

 # Relation types (Version 2)
+{: #relation-types-version-2}

 The following table lists the relation types returned by the _Version 2_ relation type system.
 The relation type system that {{site.data.keyword.nlushort}} uses differs based on which language you are using.
-For more details, see the [Relation types](relations.html) page.
+For more details, see the [Relation type systems](/docs/services/natural-language-understanding?topic=natural-language-understanding-relation-type-systems) page.
 {: shortdesc}

-The entity types used by this relation type system are listed on the [Entity types and subtypes (Version 2)](entity-types-v2.html) page.
+The entity types used by this relation type system are listed on the [Entity types (Version 2)](/docs/services/natural-language-understanding?topic=natural-language-understanding-entity-types-version-2) page.
+{: note}

 | Relation        | Description |
 |-----------------|----------------|